holochain/holochain-rust/doc/holochain_101/src/zome/read_and_write.md

 4. Checks whether the `DeletionEntry` is valid by passing it through the validation callback specified in the Zome for its given entry type.
 If this fails, it will exit here and return either a user defined, or system level error message
 5. Creates a new Header for the Entry, and writes it to storage
 6. Writes the Entry itself to storage
 7. Announces over the network module this new Header and Entry, requesting that peers validate and hold a copy of it.
-This is known internally as "publishing". **This step also involves updating the metadata such that default requests for the Entry at the old address will return no Entry.**
+This is known internally as "publishing". **This step also involves updating the metadata for the Entry at the old address such that default requests for it will return no Entry.**
 8. Returns a null value, as there is no need to retrieve the new `DeletionEntry` at any point for any reason.